Everyone Came to Gayle King’s Defense Against Snoop Dogg—Except ViacomCBS Bosses

 To her credit, CBS News President Susan Zirinsky—apparently alone among the top executives at ViacomCBS—did weigh in publicly about Broadus’s attack on her star anchor, telling the Associated Press: “We fully support Gayle King and her integrity as a journalist.
 We find the threats against her or any journalist doing their job reprehensible.”

-Zirinsky’s stout defense of King—small recompense, perhaps, for the news division’s mistake in releasing the provocative interview snippet as a tease without context—came a day after King’s BFF Oprah Winfrey confided to the Today show’s Hoda Kotb and Jenna Bush Hager that her friend is “not doing well” and “now has death threats and has to now travel with security.”
+Zirinsky’s stout defense of King—small recompense, perhaps, for the news division’s mistake in releasing the provocative interview snippet as an excerpt without context—came a day after King’s BFF Oprah Winfrey confided to the Today show’s Hoda Kotb and Jenna Bush Hager that her friend is “not doing well” and “now has death threats and has to now travel with security.”

 Broadus seems to be receiving more credit than probably is due for his late-breaking about-face, in which he finally “man[ned]-up,” as he put it, and apologized “for the language that I used and calling you [King] out of your name and for being disrespectful,” while admitting that he “overreacted” and “should have handled it way differently.”